starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 ## ESync/FSync/NTSync

+{: .tip }
+> If you've installed the game via our [LUG Helper](Tips-and-Tricks.md#how-to-run-the-lug-helper), these settings are pre-configured for you.

 - Which will work best depends on your specific hardware.
 You may experiment with the following:
 - If these environment variables are set, Wine will automatically choose the best option between esync or fsync.
-If you've installed the game via our [LUG Helper](Tips-and-Tricks.md#how-to-run-the-lug-helper), these variables are pre-configured for you.
   ```
   export WINEESYNC=1
   export WINEFSYNC=1